ibm-cloud-docs/watson-assistant/change-topic.md

 1. If the input matches a different action, the assistant switches to the matching action.

+ In the example, the customer's response (`What's a CVV number?`) is not a valid response, but it does match another action that is designed to answer this question.
+The matching action is triggered, answering the customer's question.

+1. After the second action completes, the assistant asks the customer if they want to return to the original action.
+If they say `Yes`, the assistant continues with the step where the customer changed the topic.
+In the example, the assistant returns to the original action and repeats the question `What is your CVV number?`.

 If an action starts and doesn't finish its step set to *End the action*, then a customer can't digress into that action while it is still in progress.
 For example, if a customer starts an action, changes the topic to start another action, and then changes the topic again, any in-progress action isn't available for a topic switch.
 {: note}